Purushottama Kshetra or Srikshetra (Puri) - Dham of Lord Jagannath and Utkala Shakti Peetha

 - Sri Totapuri (1780 - ?
 CE) was the guru of Sri Ramakrishna Paramahamsa.
 He stayed in Puri for several years where he has an ashram (Advaita Brahma Ashram).

-◼ Pancha Tirthas:
+◼ Pancha Teerthas:

 (1) Indradyumna Sarovar (King Indradyumna performed the Ashwamedha Yagna in this place; the Sarovar is said to have formed by the hole created by the donated cows of Ashwamedha Yagna and the water libations; Gundicha Temple is near this sarovar)